 The Royal Page is usually a child of at least ten years of age, often indigent or an outright orphan, selected by the a crowned prince, princess, king, or queen, to serve as an attendant or confidant.

-As Bur'I progressed into more modern times and sensabilities about education and child welfare evolved, the practice of Pages fell heavily out of favor.
+As Bur'I progressed into modern times and sensibilities about education and child welfare evolved, the practice of Pages fell out of favor.
 "Part-time" Pages might be appointed from among the servants' children in the palace, but they did not have the roles or responsibilities of the Pages of old.

-The practice would come in and out of favor many times over the eons, always in question both in favor and against.
+The practice would come in and out of favor many times, always in question both in favor and against.

 The position of Squire is significantly more important, and has often been more accurately described as "agent of the crown".
 Squires report directly to the royal who appointed them and have many roles throughout the kingdom, as observers, agents, and direct atachés to the crown.